Semantic Search: What Is It + How Does It Work?

 Semantic search plays a vital role in generative AI, since it's not just about retrieving information but also about generating content that aligns with the user's intent and context.
 For example, if a user is looking to generate a story based on a specific theme, the AI would need to comprehend that theme semantically to produce a relevant and coherent story.

 Semantic search stands at the forefront of a paradigm shift in the way we interact with information, embodying a transition from keyword-based retrieval to a more nuanced, intent-driven dialogue with data.
-The development of generative AI models like OpenAI's GPT series has made significant strides in semantic understanding, allowing for more natural and contextually relevant interactions between users and AI.
+The development of generative AI models like OpenAI’s GPT series has made significant strides in semantic understanding, allowing for more natural and contextually relevant interactions between users and AI.
+Semantic search work leverages methodologies and technologies such as natural language processing and machine learning to understand user intent and context, ultimately improving search relevance and user experience.

 Here's a step-by-step explanation of the semantic search process as shown in the diagram: